home - Electricity

 Venetian plaster - photo in the interior of the apartment

-Wall decoration in the kitchen requires a special acrylic compound.
+Wall decoration in the kitchen requires a special acrylic mass.
 The plaster is environmentally friendly, it can be given any desired shade.
 Moisture resistant, dries quickly...
 Of the main advantages that Venetian plaster has in the kitchen (6 photos in the interior below):

 • “Breathes” and does not allow water vapor to pass through;